The Leaps & Bounds Dog Food Review: Tested & Evaluated 2023

 It’s important to note that while many recipes claim to be based around proteins other than chicken and beef (like kangaroo or crocodile), none of these exotic options use exclusively those protein sources.
 As such, both the kangaroo and crocodile options also have chicken and/or beef within the first 3 ingredients.
 This is key if you’re trying to feed a limited-ingredient diet to your pup, as you won’t be able to offer a single protein source with this brand.

 On the other hand, Leaps and Bounds has options based on your dog’s age as well as their adult size.
-They also carry one recipe for sensitive skin and another for active pups.
+They also carry one recipe for sensitive skin, which my dog needs, and another for active pups.

-Because of the reasonable price, we’re giving Leaps and Bounds 5 out of 5.
+Because of the reasonable price, our panel gives Leaps and Bounds 5 out of 5.

 Leaps & Bounds Puppy Food Review